-Public supply permittees with an annual average daily quantity of 100,000 gpd or greater shall meet the requirements of the annual conservation goal by demonstrating yearly progress toward an end-of-permit per capita daily water use rate of no greater than 100 gpd.
-The per capita daily water use rate may be calculated using one of the following progressive formulas:
+Public supply permittees with an annual average daily quantity of 100,000 gpd or greater shall meet the requirements of the annual conservation goal by demonstrating yearly progress toward a gross per capita daily water use rate of no greater than 115 gpd or a functional per capita daily water use rate of no greater than 100 gpd.
+The per capita daily water use rate may be calculated using one of the following methods:

-A. Gross Per Capita Water Use Rate, as defined in Section 2.2.3.1.

-B. Adjusted Gross Per Capita Water Use Rate
+- A. Gross Per Capita Method - 1.
+Gross Per Capita Water Use Rate, as defined in section 2.2.3.1. - 2.
+Adjusted Gross Per Capita Water Use Rate

-$$(WD + IM - EX - TL - SU - GC - EM)$$
+$$\frac{(WD + IM - EX - TL - SU - GC - EM)}{RP}$$